enrico1997/spellmanager/README.md

 ### Before You Begin

-* Practice-Ur-Spells! is a Harry Potter inspired app that lets users input the names of spells they'd like to cast.
+* Standard Book of Spells! is a *Harry Potter* inspired app that lets users input the names of spells they'd like to cast.

 * Whenever a user submits a spell's name, your app will display the spell on the left side of the page -- waiting to be cast.